vachan-maker/vachan-maker.github.io/content/posts/post-1/index.md

 tags = ['college']
 description = 'My third semester in college in a nutshell'
 +++
+{{<figure src = "thirdsem.webp" caption = "Caption: This is not the classroom of my college, it is Chengannur Engineering College" alt = "A blackboard in a classroom of a college building.
+There are some chairs facing the board as well.
+Time Flies.
+Chapter 3/8 completed is written of the board">}}
 Hey everyone!

 I am really excited to write this post as this is my first 'real' post.
 Currently, I am studying Computer Science and Engineering in a college in Kerala and I finished my third semester.
 As of this day, I am writing my end semester examinations.